Table of Contents

 What happens if my checking is overdrawn?

-If your checking account is overdrawn, that means you have drawn more money than you have in your account.
+If your checking account is overdrawn, that means you have tried to withdraw more money than you have in your account.
+This can lead to payments not being processed (a check bouncing, for example) and charges piling up.
 By linking a checking and savings account, you may be able to have funds automatically transferred from savings into checking to cover the shortfall.
 Your bank may charge you a fee, whether they cover the shortfall through overdraft protection or not.

 Can I have multiple checking accounts?